 The solicitor should start this process at the earliest opportunity, as this paperwork can take weeks to collect if the agent responsible for managing the property is slow or difficult to contact.

 Will I need a conveyancing solicitor if I am remortgaging my Thornbury property?

 Yes, you will need a remortgage conveyancing solicitor.

 The base rate is now at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Thornbury might even save you a few mortgage payments on your old rate.

-Quittance's solicitors are on the panel for all major lenders, so no matter whether you are changing to a tracker with the NatWest or to a capped-rate mortgage with the Coventry Building Society, we can help.
+Solicitors on the panel for all major lenders - so no matter whether you are changing to a tracker with the NatWest or to a capped-rate mortgage with the Coventry Building Society, we can help.